cr1315/serverManagementPlaybooks/README.md

 ## renew the certificate for cr1315.world

+* run `certbot renew` on the server with open IP
-## copy the certificate to specified dir
+* copy the certificates to local dir

-## copy the certificate to synology's specified dir
+* copy the certificates to my synology server
+* restart nginx? on my synology